-I know the mornings can be a crazy time, with everyone getting ready for school or work, trying to start their day, etc. Prepare the night before, pack your bag, prepare your lunch, and set your alarm so your morning can be stress-free.
+I know the mornings can be a busy time with everyone getting ready for school or work, trying to start their day, etc., so prepare the night before.
+Pack your bag, prepare your lunch, and set your alarm so your morning can be stress-free.
 Because of this, you can leave on time with plenty of time to reach your destination.
 Being late often causes people to rush and drive aggressively.
 Although this is common, it often leads to accidents or traffic violations.
 So even if you are running late in the morning, drive carefully and cautiously.
 Safety is most important!

 Stay off your cell phones

 I know it is hard to stay off your phone when you are driving through a parking lot trying to find your kid so you can get in and out with ease.
 Many modern schools today have cell phone zones, where you can stop, call your child safely, and then proceed to the pick-up zone after you put your phone down.
 Or plan a meet-up time and place with your children, so there will be no confusion or miscommunication, and you can drive without worrying about checking your cell phone.

 Whether you are a student or a carpool driver, these tips and tricks will help you kick off the school year without a hitch!
 Stay safe and have a great year!